 Blocks are pieces of content that can be reused and shared between websites, while being maintained in one place only.
 Typical types of content blocks are campaign teasers and banners, videos, news feeds and contact forms.
 Just like for pages, you can have different block types, such as an editorial block, or a form or page listing block.

-Blocks are managed from the Blocks tab under the assets pane in Optimizely CMS, where you can create new blocks and organize them in folders.
-You can then use blocks by dragging them into the content area of Optimizely CMS pages.
+Blocks are managed from the Blocks tab under the assets pane in Optimizely Content Management System (CMS), where you can create new blocks and organize them in folders.
+You can then use blocks by dragging them into the content area of CMS pages.
 You can manage block versions like other types of content, and blocks can also be personalized to be displayed for a selected visitor group.

 Finding the block location